What's the difference?

 For connectivity and power, there are two USB-C ports in the front, plus another two in the rear, as well as a 12-volt socket in the front centre console.

-Boot space is a healthy 305 litres (VDA) with the 60/40 split-folding rear seats upright, that number growing to 1079L with them folded down.
+Boot space is 351 litres (VDA) with the 60/40 split-folding rear seats upright, which is impressive for a car of this size, that number growing to 1125L with them folded down.
+You can also change the floor level when you’re making a call between maximum volume and ease of loading.

 Tie down anchors are handy for strapping loose loads, while shopping bag hooks help keep smaller bundles under control.
-And be aware, the spare is a space-saver.
+And all this efficiency is even more impressive given the spare is a 15-inch steel rim.

 At $32,490, before on-road costs, the i20 N is to all intents and purposes the same price as Ford’s Fiesta ST ($32,290), and the VW Polo GTI ($32,890).